imomaliev/ptrepl/README.md

 git $
 # to call "git status"
 git $ status
-# if you need execute some other bash command prepend it with '$'
+# if you need execute some other bash command see system mode below
-git $ $echo 123
 ```

 ### Custom prompt command